Learn about current park closures and updates.

 not reserve space in the park, but gives authorization to conduct the activity.

-Please review and sign the Commercial Recreational Activity Permit Application and submit it along with the following documents to askparks.lue@sdcounty.ca.gov.
+In order to apply, please complete and sign the Department of Parks and Recreation (DPR) Commercial Recreational Activity Permit Application and email it to askparks.lue@sdcounty.ca.gov.

 For additional information, please call (858) 565-3600.